ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Parachute Release</strong></td>
    <td>

-Immediately triggers the release of the :ref:`parachute <parachute>` as long as the vehicle is not landed or too low.
+Immediately triggers the release of the :ref:`parachute <common-parachute>` as long as the vehicle is not landed or too low.

 .. raw:: html